Summer Solstice & Cultural Diversity

 American muslims partake in everyday civil life.
 From boy scouts to volunteering and involvement in community boards.
 Adherents to Islam, a religious tradition, are called Muslim.
 Aside from there religious culture, where American muslims may participate in devotional religious practice in mosques located throughout the U.S., they are involved in and engage in civic actions and duties like the majority of the American population.
 Example…..vote Republican, Democrat or the such, be doctors, teachers, involved in groups and board.

 I write this today because a dear friend, “Bob” of mine has been through some rough times as an American Muslim.
-He operates a business, commercial carpet cleaning in Mesa, AZ, with my other dear friend Kevin, an Irish American.
+He operates a business with my other dear friend Kevin, an Irish American.
 My friend Bob has experienced a different life, since the tragedy of 911.
 Bob participates in civil life.
 He runs a business, pays taxes, coaches a soccer team, volunteers his time, and is good, honest man.

 I will recap how he has told me his life has changed.
 This is because of his ethnicity, but even if he didn’t follow the Islam religion and he was a Catholic, his skin color, or his race, plays a significant role in the negative stereotyping he has had to endure.
 Please read before you pass judgment or make assumptions.